Minimize Your Risk of Lead Exposure

 Filter tap water until all sources of lead are removed or look for alternative sources of water.

-• Be sure to select a filter certified to meet NSF Standard 53 for lead removal.
+• Be sure to select a filter certified to meet NSF Standard 53 for lead removal or 42 for particle reduction.
 The filter package should specifically list the device as certified for removing the contaminant lead.
 Consult our Water Filter Guide for selecting the appropriate filter.

 • Use cold, filtered tap water for drinking, cooking, preparing infant formula, beverages and ice.